 We argue and we fight with those who are close to us, even when we truly care about each other.
 We can fly off the handle and be negative once in a while in our relationships, both romantic and otherwise, and, all of this is normal.

-Unfortunately, there’re many of us that have a problem recognizing when normal behaviors become toxic and drawing the line when we have had enough of someone’s crappy behavior.
+Unfortunately, there’re many of us that have a problem recognizing when normal behaviors have become toxic and drawing the line when we have had enough of someone’s crappy behavior.

 Toxic behavior comes in many different forms: manipulation, unfounded criticism, gaslighting, guilt-tripping, or ghosting, to name just a few.
 It can be found in your relationships with your caring parents, loyal friends, loving partner, or supportive colleagues – in one word – everywhere.

 Regardless of the form toxic behavior takes, it can drain your energy and suck the happiness out of you.
 It can weaken your confidence and destroy your dignity.
 Are you wondering how I know this?

 Well, unfortunately, I had to learn it the hard way.
 I was in a relationship with someone who was damaging to my self-esteem.

 But, this painful relationship has also taught me a valuable lesson, and that is that if you establish clear, firm boundaries and you’re willing and strong enough to defend them, there’s no such person that can undermine your confidence.

 Here are 6 toxic behaviors you shouldn’t ever put up with: